wongm/wongm.github.io/_posts/2021-04-23-pagerduty-incident-responder-training.md

 ## My takeways ##

 The term "incident response" is something used by PagerDuty, but other companies might call it something else.

-The are a response to unplanned disruption that affects users.
+It is a response to unplanned disruption that affects users.
 Aim is to handle the issue, not necessarily solving them.

+The Incident Command System (ICS) is a standardized hierarchical structure used in many fields, not just IT.
 A structured process will help to replace replace chaos with calm.
-The Incident Command System (ICS) is a standardized hierarchical structure used in many fields, not just IT.

 Minor incidents include: